oasis-tcs/csaf/csaf_2.1/prose/edit/src/tests-02-rcmmndd-07-missing-date-in-involvements.md

 ### Missing Date in Involvements

-For each item in the list of involvements it MUST be tested that it includes the property `date`.
+For each item in the list of involvements it SHALL be tested that it includes the property `date`.

 The relevant path for this test is: